Health Advice For Travellers - Health tips for travellers to the Australian Outback

 Once I needed a doctor in Australia

-On my last trip to Australia I had an accident on the first day of our round trip.
+On one of my trips to Australia I had an accident on the first day of our tour.
 I fell down and broke my upper arm.
-Luckily, (if you can talk of luck here) it happened only a couple of hours outside Adelaide, so a doctor was not too far away.
+Luckily, (if you can talk of luck here) it happened only a couple of hours outside of Adelaide, so a doctor was not too far away.
 The inside fracture didn't need further treatment, I just had to wear the arm in a sling.
-But, boy, it hurt, and somewhat spoilt our trip!
+But boy, it did hurt, and somewhat spoilt our trip!

-A few days later I visited the bush hospital in Birdsville, and had a nice chat with the nurse.
+A few days later I visited the bush hospital in Birdsville to have the abrasion checked.
+I had a nice chat with the nurse.
 She gave me some useful advice, and reassured me that everything was fine.

 I was very pleased with the doctors in Australia, and I didn't think the treatment was that expensive.
 But it could have been worse, and then a health insurance for travellers would have been worth its costs.